produccion-y-logistica-semillero/production-planning/README.md

 ## IMPORTANT
 -   the navigator that controls what's shown in the main page, its on features/main_page/presentation/widgets/main_navigator.dart, there's where the providers of each page are provided

+-   State management and events can be handled either in pages or in high order widgets, I made this explicit disctintion between
+    High and low order widgets, so that it's easy to understand that high level are the ones used in pages, but that can also have logic of events and state inside them, they can also inject functionality, and the low level ones are the ones that are purely decorative and should not have any logic or own implementations, they have all injected